Alessandro Bausani: Academic career

-He also taught the History of Religion and was responsible for history and philosophy of the Middle East and Far East at the Istituto Universitario Orientale di Napoli and the Socio nazionale dell'Accademia dei Lincei.
+He also taught the History of Religion and was responsible for history and philosophy of the Middle East and Far East at the Istituto Universitario Orientale di Napoli and the Società Nazionale dell'Accademia dei Lincei.

 He served as the President of the Istituto per l'Oriente in Rome.

 Influence

 Alessandro Bausani's influence was recognised by diverse communities.
 His significance as an Italian scholar was noted in his inclusion in the Treccani Enciclopedia Italiana.
 His significance as a scholar of Iranian culture is reflected by the entry on his work in the Encyclopædia Iranica.
 The value of his work in the field of Indonesian studies was noted in an obituary published in the journal Indonesia Circle.
 An obituary published in the Baháʼí Studies Review demonstrates the recognition his work gained in the religious community to which he belonged.

 Publications

 A bibliography of his work up until 1 May 1981 is found in La bisaccia dello sheikh.
 Omaggio ad Alessandro Bausani islamista nel sessantesimo compleanno, Venezia, Quaderni del Seminario di Iranistica, Uralo-Altaistica e Caucasologia dell'Università degli studi di Venezia, 1981.

 Here is a selection of his principal works: